-Chicago, Frankfort, La Grange, Naperville and Northbrook, IL
+Chicago, Frankfort, La Grange, Naperville, Northbrook and Rockford, IL

 The Rosecrance Prevention and Early Intervention Program is an evidence-based alcohol and drug education program (Too Good For Drugs and Violence) for families, schools, law enforcement, physicians, service providers and judicial circuit courts in the Chicagoland area.
 The program is designed to provide education, support and direction to families with teens who may be at risk of more serious involvement with alcohol and other drugs.